 Prepare Your Customer Support Team

 If your store is already getting a good amount of traffic and orders, then chances are, you’ll be getting even more once Black Friday and Cyber Monday hit.
-And with that comes an increased volume of customer inquiries and questions that need to be addressed.
+And with that comes an increased volume of customer inquiries and questions that you’ll need to address.

 To ensure that your customers will still receive the same level of support and assistance even with the increased traffic, make sure to adequately prepare your customer support team.
 This includes hiring additional customer service reps if necessary, as well as providing them with the necessary tools and resources to do their job efficiently.